memgraph/docs/products/memgraph/upcoming/tutorials/football-transfers.md

 We match those players who were transferred to FC Barcelona with the maximum fee on that position.
 And then we return the result.

-11) If you want to find all transfers of players between two clubs you can do that also.
+11) If you want to find all player transfers between two clubs you can do that also.

 ```opencypher
 MATCH   (t:Transfer)<-[:TRANSFERRED_IN]-(player:Player)-[:TRANSFERRED_IN]->(:Transfer)<-[:TRANSFERRED_FROM]-(team:Team)